Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 <span style="color:blue">Say the answer was no and AC was invested into Granhildr.</span> The moment you hit +6 on Granhildr you will want to give around 3 offensive and defensive buff <span style="color:red">(MUST have at least 1 Healing Support)</span> to Granhildr and refresh the buff with Elijah.
 I call this strategy **Granhildr Shredder**.

-Basically what happens is that Granhildr with Titan's x, you have a chance of killing 1~2 units (any unit that has weak defensive ability will die).
+Basically what happens is that Granhildr with Titan's Strike, you have a chance of killing 1~2 units (any unit that has weak defensive ability will die).
 After that because enemy can't kill Granhildr with reflect + glutty on, so enemy dps unit will die from attacking Granhildr, but leaving perhaps a bit of scratch on Granhildr.

 Just an example what **Granhildr Shredder** would look like (it doesn't have to be exactly like this, there are many ways you can make this work).